metacraft-labs/DendrETH/README.md

 The DendrETH project implements the beacon chain [light client syncing algorithm][0] in the form of a smart contract for multiple targeted blockchains, aiming to enable the creation of secure cross-blockchain bridges that don't require a trusted operator.
+In their current state, our contracts are complete and suitable for testnet deployments, but they are still not intended for production use.

 For EVM-based blockchains, we build upon prior research by [0xPARC][1], [Darwinia][2], [Alex Stokes][3] and the Nimbus team to deliver the